-- Any investment in equities, preference shares, other Transferable securities including closed-ended real estate investment trusts ("REITS") that fulfil the requirement of Transferable securities in the sense of the law of 2010 and of applicable regulations, participation notes, ETFs, rights and depositary receipts (American depositary receipts (ADR), global depositary receipts (GDR), Thai Non-Voting Depository Receipts (Thai NVDR)), and cash equivalent securities, listed or to be listed in the next 6 months.
-For the avoidance of doubt, participation in Initial Public Offerings is allowed. - Index equity futures and contract for differences (CFDs) are also allowed for efficient portfolio management and hedging purpose only.
-The use of such instruments shall not generate any leverage. - Currency forward contracts are allowed.
-Other OTC derivatives are prohibited. - Unlisted securities are prohibited. - Investment in other UCITS / UCIs, including affiliated pooled funds (i.e. funds for which the Investment Manager or its affiliated companies is the investment manager), are allowed up to 10% of the NAV. - The Sub-Fund may recourse to the use, for hedging and efficient management purposes, of the financial techniques provided under Investment Techniques of Appendix B of this prospectus.
+- Any investment in equities, preference shares, ETFs, rights and depositary receipts (including but not limited to American depositary receipts (ADR), Global depositary receipts (GDR), European depositary receipts (EDR), Non-Voting Depository Receipts (NVDR)), and cash equivalent securities, listed or to be listed in the next 6 months.
+For the avoidance of doubt, participation in Initial Public Offerings is allowed. - Index equity futures are also allowed for efficient portfolio management and hedging purpose only. - Currency forward contracts are allowed.
+Other OTC derivatives are prohibited. - Unlisted securities are prohibited. - Investment in other UCITS / UCIs, including affiliated pooled funds (i.e. funds for which the Investment Manager or its affiliated companies is the investment manager), are allowed up to 10% of the NAV. - The Sub-Fund may use, for hedging and efficient management purposes, financial techniques provided under Investment Techniques of Appendix B of this prospectus.